LCC-CIT/CS296N-Example-BookReviews/README.md

 Changed all controller methods that access the database and associated methods to async.
 ### 6-Performance
 Added a folder with JMeter tests and test results.
+### 7-ComplexDomain
+Added a comment class to the domain model along with associated view and controller methods.

 -----
 ### SQLiteMigrations